 Used to be one of the hidden gems in the north of Vietnam, Ninh Binh has become more and more popular among both local and foreign visitors after being chosen as the blockbuster Kong’s filming location.
 But Ninh Binh is not all about that.

-This is home of the biggest temple in South East Asia, which is solemnly situated amid the lush paddy fields and breathtaking rock formations.
+This is home of one of the biggest temples in South East Asia (Bai Dinh Pagoda), which is solemnly situated amid the lush paddy fields and breathtaking rock formations.
 The best way to explore the renowned landscape complex is by rowboat to bit-by-bit take in the majestic and poetic scenery.
 Ninh Binh will truly give you a sense of the spiritual calmness coming from the splashing water under your boat and distant temple bells echoing.

 You can visit Ninh Binh at any time of the year, each season in Ninh Binh has a unique beauty that is nowhere to be found.